przemek83/volbx/README.md

 **Remarks**:
 - Updater is doing correctness checks using file sizes.
 Checksums should be used instead.
-- When I've created VersionChecker I've decided to use simplest known by me solution.
-I do not know if it is safe and 'proper' enough but it worked for me.
+- When I've created VersionChecker I've decided to use the simplest known by me solution.
+I do not know if it is safe and 'proper' enough, but it worked for me.
 I'm not web developer ;)
 - Windows needs admin rights (as of ~2012) to execute files having in name strings like "update", "install" or "setup".
-I've picked name `VersionChecker` to workaround that problem.
+I've picked name `VersionChecker` to work around that problem.
-- On Windows OS updater cannot overwrite file which are being used (as of ~2012).
+- On Windows OS, updater cannot overwrite file which are being used (as of ~2012).
 There is a special mechanism in place for replacing used/locked files:
     * close Volbx,
     * run updater,
     * download files,